SixArm/mast-cell-help/topics/shop-for-deodorant/index.md

 # Shop for deodorant

 Deodorant suggestions from people with mast cell issues.
 Look for fragrance-free and aluminum-free because these is less likely to cause problems.
 Consider generic alternatives such as salt crystal deodorant, mineral salts, magnesium spray, or shea butter.

-Be aware that some unscented deodorants have ingredients to kill scents, and these ingredients can trigger sensitivities.
+Some unscented deodorants have ingredients to kill scents, and these ingredients can trigger sensitivities.

 * [Native - Sensitive Deodorant - Unscented](https://www.nativecos.com/products/deo-sensitive-unscented)